 Big Lots Financing: 4 Ways to Pay for Your Purchase

-If you’re looking for furniture financing, Progressive Leasing offers a Big Lots Lease-to-Own Program, also called a Rent-to-Own Program.
-This allows you to pay for big-ticket furniture items over time.
-Payments are automatically withdrawn from your bank account each month, and when you’ve paid for the purchase in full over a set period of time, you own it entirely.
+If you’re looking for Big Lots financing for furniture, Progressive Leasing offers a Big Lots Lease-to-Own Program that allows you to pay for big-ticket furniture items ($150 or more) over time.
+Payments are automatically withdrawn from your bank account each month, and once you’ve paid for the purchase in full over a set period of time, you own it entirely.

 This financing option is available at Big Lots locations that carry furniture.
 Qualifying items for Progressive Leasing include: